zandergordan/octave.connect/README.md

 that connects to [Octave](https://www.gnu.org/software/octave/) and passes it a command defining an array based on an R array.

+Once you have sourced the engine and defined an array:

 ``` r
 source("octave_connect.R")
 example_array <- array(data = 1:16, dim = c(4,4))